 In Louisiana, a steady yellow light is a warning that the light is about to turn red.
 In other words, you're allowed to enter an intersection while the light is still yellow, just not after it has turned red.

 Louisiana law allows the use of automated cameras placed at intersections to catch red light violators.
 However, municipal and local parish authorities must post signs within 500 feet of the camera that clearly indicate to drivers that cameras are in use at the intersection.
-And red light camera tickets won’t go on the motorist’s driving record.
+And red light camera tickets won't go on the motorist's driving record.
+Also, in some cases fighting a red light camera ticket can produce results.

 Generally, a motorist who's found guilty of a red light or stop sign violation will have to pay a fine.
 Fine amounts vary by municipality and parish.
 However, tickets for these types of violations generally range from about $150 to $225.
 And when a violation involves the injury or death of another person, the driver may face jail time, increased fines, and license suspension.